akoskm/akoskm.com/cmiu8xsw1000302l81outd1bg.md

 ## Understanding the Difference

-There are two ways to import types in TypeScript, and they behave differently:
+There are two ways to import types in TypeScript, and they behave differently.

 ### `import type { ... }` - Type-Only Import